lakshmiaji/License-plate-Detection-and-Recognition/README.md

-# License-plate-Detection-and-Recognition
+# License plate Detection and Recognition

-Detect and Recognize license plates from real time video.
+This repository includes detecting License plates of vehicles and recognising them using OCR from real time videos.

-Detecting License plate and recognising them have a wide applications in thereal world.
+Detecting License plate and recognising them have a wide applications in the real world.

-In this repositorty, I use the basic methods for detecting License plate and recognising them using OCR(Optical Character Recognition).
+I used the basic methods for detecting License plate and recognising them using OCR(Optical Character Recognition).
 The input video will be converted to images, and the preprocessing methods are performed.

 1. Pre-processing